 - 4.6 As a general 'rule of thumb' it is identified that sites with pathways of 10-15km of the plan/project boundary should be included with an HRA.
-The relevant Natura 2000 sites within 15km of the Mavesyn Ridware Neighbourhood Area are: - Cannock Chase SAC approximately 4.3km to the west. - Cannock Extension Canal approximately 11.3km to the south-west. - River Mease SAC approximately 9.2km to the south-east.
+The relevant Natura 2000 sites within 15km of the Little Aston neighbourhood area are: - Cannock Chase SAC approximately 15km to the north-west. - Cannock Extension Canal approximately 7km to the north-west. - River Mease SAC approximately 15km to the north-east.

-- Pasturefields Salt Marsh approximately 9km to the north-west. - West Midlands Meres and Mosses approximately 8km to the north-west. - Humber Eastuary SAC River Trent whose catchment is part of the Humber Estuary SAC is within the MRNP boundary. - 4.7 The Cannock Chase Special Area of Conservation (SAC), The Cannock Extension Canal SAC and the River Mease SAC are within a 15km radius of the Mavesyn Ridware Neighbourhood Area boundary.
-However, the MRNP boundary is not within the River Mease water catchment area, the River Trent whose water catchment is part of the Humber Estuary SAC is within the MRNP boundary.
+- Humber Estuary SAC River Trent whose catchment is part of the Humber Estuary SAC is within the LANP boundary. - 4.7 The Cannock Chase Special Area of Conservation (SAC), The Cannock Extension Canal SAC and the River Mease SAC are within a 15km radius of the neighbourhood area boundary.
+However, the LANP boundary is not within the River Mease water catchment area, the River Trent whose water catchment is part of the Humber Estuary SAC is within the LANP boundary.
 Therefore, the HRA screening assessment needs to identify if any likely significant effects will be caused by the implementation of the plan.
 This assessment has been undertaken having regard to the results and information in the HRA prepared for the adopted Local Plan and is set out at Table 3.

-Table3: Sites within 15km of the Neighbourhood Area1
+Table 3: Sites within 15km of the neighbourhood area1

 Name of Site Reason for Designation Conservation Objectives Identified Impacts Cannock Chase SAC Annex I habitats that are a primary reason for selection of this site: European dry heaths.
 Annex I habitats present as a qualifying feature, but not a primary reason for selection of this site: Northern Atlantic wet heaths with Erica tetralix.
 Wet heathland with cross leaved heath.
 Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring: The extent and distribution of qualifying natural habitats.
 The structure and function (including typical species) of qualifying natural habitats, and, The supporting processes on which the qualifying natural habitats rely.
 Visitor pressures include dog walking, horse riding, mountain biking and off-track activities such as orienteering, all of which cause disturbance and result in erosion, new track creation and vegetation damage.
 Bracken invasion is significant but is being controlled.
 Birch and pine scrub, much of the latter from surrounding commercial plantations, is continually invading the site, and must be controlled.
 High visitor usage and the fact that a significant proportion of the site is Common Land, requiring Secretary of State approval before fencing can take place, means that the reintroduction of sustainable management in the form of livestock grazing has many problems.
 Cannock Chase overlies coal measures which have been deep-mined.
 Mining fissures continue to appear across the site even though mining has ceased, and this is thought to detrimentally affect site hydrology.
 Furthermore, the underlying Sherwood Sandstone is a major aquifer with water abstracted for public and industrial uses and the effects of this on the wetland features of the Chase are not fully understood.
-Furthermore Natural England have since raised concern in regard to the potential impact on air quality from both the construction phase of development and any increase in vehicular traffic in proximity of the SAC.
+Furthermore, Natural England have since raised concern in regard to the potential impact on air quality from both the construction phase of development and any increase in vehicular traffic in proximity of the SAC.
 Increased traffic can increase the airborne concentration of nitrogen oxides (No x) and ammonia (NH 3) and subsequent rate of nitrogen deposition from the atmosphere.
-This can lead to nutrient enrichment and acidification of soils, encouraging more tolerant ruderal species at the expense of sensitive plan, lower plan and invertebrate communities.
-2 Cannock Extension Canal SAC Annex II species that are a primary reason for selection of this site - Floating water-plantain Luronium natans.
-Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of habitats of qualifying species The structure and function of the habitats of qualifying species The supporting processes on the habitats of qualifying species rely The populations of qualifying species, and, The distribution of qualifying species within the site The population of Luronium natans in this cul-de-sac canal is dependent upon a balanced level of boat traffic.
-If the canal is not used, the abundant growth of other aquatic macrophytes may shade-out the Luronium natans unless routinely controlled by cutting.
-An increase in recreational activity would be to the detriment of Luronium natans.
-Existing discharges of surface water run-off, principally from roads, cause some reduction in water quality.
-River Mease SAC Annex I habitats present as a qualifying feature, but not a primary reason for selection of this site Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation Maintain the river as a favourable habitat for floating formations of water Crowfoot (ranunculus), populations of bull head, spined loach and white clawed crayfish and the river and adjoining land as habitat for populations of otter.
-The River Mease is an unusually semi-natural system in a largely rural landscape, dominated by intensive agriculture.
-Water quality and quantity are vital to the European interests, whilst competition for water resources is high.
-Diffuse pollution and excessive sedimentation are catchment-wide issues which have the potential to affect the site.
-The SSSI assessment report undertaken in 2007 notes
+This can lead to nutrient